Remote livestreaming with WebRTC

 2. Add the Unity Render Streaming package 3.1.0-exp.7 - Follow the instructions here to install the package.

-3. Download and launch the signaling server with the option -w (websocket server mode): webserver.exe -w.
-The Bidirectional example also requires that the server start in private mode - You can do this with the -m private option, making the complete command webserver.exe -w -m private
+3. Download and launch the signaling server which facilitates the connection between Render Streaming applications.
+Previous versions of this guide required the option -w (websocket server mode), however this is now the default mode, so the -w flag is unnecessary.
+The Bidirectional example also requires that the server start in private mode - You can do this with the -m private option, making the complete command webserver.exe -m private

 1. Note the IP addresses that the server reports upon startup.
 You should see at least one that is not 127.0.0.1: